Want to be a more effective leader? Take our quiz to learn about your delegation style!

 Julie Murray

-Julie comes to us with almost 15 years of experience in the legal field.
+Julie comes to us with over 20 years of experience in the legal field.
 She has worked in several demanding office environments that have created a precise attention to detail, excellent time management skills and the ability to work with all types of people.
-Julie enjoys spending time with her dogs, volunteering at the local animal shelter, reading and watching movies at home.
-She is a former half and full marathon runner and is currently an avid spinning cyclist.
+Julie enjoys spending time with her dog, Zelda, curled up on the couch while reading or watching movies.

 Tag Highlights: